int19h/jbomohi/dict/li'ei/comments.md

 The listed selma'o is LOhU, so apparently the answer to question 1 is {le'u}, and question 2 is "no".
 Not sure about question 3.

+## 2015-06-15T14:38:31Z — spheniscine (comment 2014, on definition 66452)

+Justification

+This is to replace use of {me'o} for arbitrary character strings that mix letters and numbers, past a proposal that would separate them grammatically in all other places, including within LI...LOhO.